CKs-Technology-News/PrivacyTools/README.md

 ## [Instant Messaging](#instant-messaging)

-**Please check out [this website](https://www.securemessagingapps.com/) for comparisons**.
+**Please check out [this website](https://www.securemessagingapps.com/) for comparisons**, there is also [another one here](https://theintercept.com/2016/06/22/battle-of-the-secure-messaging-apps-how-signal-beats-whatsapp/).
 Threema provides their own [chart](https://threema.ch/en/messenger-comparison).
 The most complete chart is [this one](https://docs.google.com/spreadsheets/d/1-UlA4-tslROBDS9IqHalWVztqZo7uxlCeKPQ-8uoFOU/).

 [FBI document shows what data can be obtained from encrypted messaging apps](https://therecord.media/fbi-document-shows-what-data-can-be-obtained-from-encrypted-messaging-apps/), this is controversial but gives an solid overview.